An Optimal Switching Approach for Bird Migration: Numerical Results

-\item [] {\bf Mode 2}: Climate change can cause the actual weather to deviate significantly from the individual's experience or perception of the past.
+\item [] {\bf Scenario2}: Climate change can cause the actual weather to deviate significantly from the individual's experience or perception of the past.
 For instance, global warming may shift the timing and intensity of the green-up peak at the terminal site \cite{robertson2024decoupling}.
-The relationship of $g(t)$ and $G(t)$ can be written as follows. where $t_{move}$ characterizes how much the "green up" time arrives earlier. \end{itemize}
+The relationship of $g(t)$ and $G(t)$ can be written as follows. where $t_{move}$ characterizes how much the ``green up" time arrives earlier. \end{itemize}

 We apply the numerical methods introduced in Section 4 as follows: \begin{itemize} \item First, we examine the difference between expected and real optimal value at $(0,0)$ guided by optimal control under partial information.
 We will also see the change of the difference with strength $A$ increasing.
-See details in Subsection \ref{sec:5.2.1}; \item Second, we explore the change of bird's optimal control if it is allowed to know the perfect information $G(t)$ after waiting at the stopover site.
-This part will show two specific cases as described above.
+See details in Subsection \ref{sec:5.2.1}; \item Second, we observe how the optimal control (i.e. the collection of switching regions) changes if the agent can access (and optimize with) the perfect information $G(t)$ after spending time at the stopover site.
+We will discuss two specific cases as mentioned above.
 See details in Subsection \ref{sec:5.2.2}. \end{itemize}

 The parameters used in the following simulations are summarized in Table \ref{parameter table2}.